cybera/synthi/manual/src/sections/TransformationExamples.md

 ### Extracting Excel data

-If your source data is in the form of spreadsheets made for humans to read easily, you may have to do a fair bit of work to turn it into good structured data.
-If the spreadsheet is very basic 2D data without extra formatting, you may be able to just export a .csv file that you can directly import to Synthi.
-But often, for presentation purposes, a spreadsheet will put values in some strange places that don't allow you to just export to .csv.
+If your source data is in the form of spreadsheets which were made for humans to easily read, you may have to do a fair amount of work to turn it into "good" structured data.
+If the spreadsheet has very basic 2D data without extra formatting, you may be able to just export a .csv file that you can directly import to Synthi.
+But often, for presentation purposes, a spreadsheet will put values in some strange places that prevent you from exporting it to a .csv file.

 In the following example, we have an Excel spreadsheet with 40 values stored in 2 columns, where the field names are beside the values they represent.
-Each sheet of the spreadsheet (conveniently named "Sheet 1", "Sheet 2", and so on, up to "Sheet 100") has a copy of this structure, but represents a different observation.
+Each sheet of the spreadsheet (conveniently named "Sheet 1", "Sheet 2", and so on, up to "Sheet 100") copies this structure, but represents a different observation.

 | Sheet 1  |